Input

 Import title attribute

-attribute allows you to override this behaviour and customize the title in the import screen.
+attribute allows you to override this behaviour and customize the title shown in the import screen.

 This attribute can only be applied in input fields inside a fori loop as the "import reconciliation data" action only works for custom collections.